Symptoms Of Pregnancy After Tubal Ligation And Risks Involved

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-Tubal ligation is a permanent contraceptive technique for women.
-It is a combination of two words where ‘tubal’ means the ‘fallopian tubes’ consisting of the eggs and ‘ligation’ refers to ‘binding up.’
+Tubal ligation, a permanent contraceptive technique for women, is a combination of two words, where ‘tubal’ means the ‘fallopian tubes’ consisting of the eggs and ‘ligation’ refers to ‘binding up.’
 Thus, this procedure involves tying up the fallopian tubes so that the eggs cannot enter the uterus for fertilization (1).
+While considered permanent, the procedure can sometimes fail due to surgical issues and individual anatomy.

 This post will tell you about tubal ligation, including the risk factors and chances of pregnancy post-procedure.